You are currently viewing How to Get an Old Home Ready for Sale

 Photo by Mark McCammon from Pexels

-Home styling can go a long way in highlighting a home’s features by furnishing the living spaces and bedrooms with the colors and shapes that capture the essence and selling points of the home.
-When you hire a home stylist, you are tapping into their interior design skillset and allowing them to create a concept that will appeal to the buyer you are marketing to, like a young family, an investor, or a couple.
+Home styling can go a long way in highlighting a home’s features by furnishing the living spaces and bedrooms with colors and shapes that capture the essence and selling points of the home.
+When you hire a home stylist, you tap into their interior design skillset and allow them to create a concept that will appeal to the buyer you are marketing to, like a young family, an investor, or a couple.

-Typically a home stylist will remove all the furniture and decor from your home, stage the house with curated pieces, and then transform it back after photography and home inspections are complete.
-This saves you the time of buying and returning pieces for open homes and having to agonize over how to fill a white wall.
+Typically, a home stylist will remove all the furniture and decor from your home, stage the house with curated pieces, and then transform it back after photography and home inspections are complete.
+This saves you the time of buying and returning pieces for open homes and agonizing over how to fill a white wall.

 Work with your real estate agent

-No one sees more homes sold than your real estate agent, and they have a lot of experience that they can impart on you if you involve them in the process of selling your old home.
+No one sees more homes sold than your real estate agent, and they have a lot of experience that they can impart to you if you involve them in the process of selling your old home.
 Ask them what the most common questions buyers ask about older homes, which the buyer is going to be, what real estate trends could work with or against your home, and any other guidance.
-It’s also quite common that they will collaborate with the real estate photographers on getting those winning shots, so be sure to ask them what looks great so you can pass that information on to your stylist.
+It’s also quite common that they will collaborate with real estate photographers to get those winning shots, so be sure to ask them what looks great so you can pass that information on to your stylist.

-Your real estate agent might give you the information that there are no homes on the market with the same generous sized living spaces as your home, which you can pass on to your stylist, so they make this the hero room for their styling.
-You could also be one of the only homes with a decent-sized backyard and might decide to have refreshments in that space to highlight this competitive feature.
+Your real estate agent might inform you that there are no homes on the market with the same generous-sized living spaces as your home, which you can pass on to your stylist so they make this the hero room for their styling.
+You could also be one of the only homes with a decent-sized backyard, and you might decide to have refreshments in that space to highlight this competitive feature.

 Invest time in the cosmetic touches